 The show was created to continue the narrative established by Mike Duncan’s wonderful podcast “The History of Rome.”
 I have tried to remain faithful to Mike’s structure of half hour instalments told from a state-centric perspective.
 My innovation is to pause the narrative at the end of each century to take time to cover wider issues to do with Byzantium.
 I’ve also taken time to produce feature length episodes on the most dramatic incidents.

 After a year of research and recording I asked the audience to support me by purchasing episode 28 (May 2013).
 Making the podcast had begun taking up almost half of each week.
 Thankfully the listeners responded and donated and I was able to keep going for another two years.
 By then though the podcast had occupied more like 70% of my time.
 So I offered listeners a yearly subscription (July 2015) to support me in exchange for six special episodes each year.
-So far I’m able to make a living podcasting which is a huge privilege.
+By 2017 the podcast was my full time occupation.

 Robin Pierson is from London in the UK.
-He writes about American TV shows at thetvcritic.org and works for his father (an actor).
 Contact Robin at thehistoryofbyzantium at gmail.com (all one word with @ instead of at) or on Twitter.